-&lt;sup>11 These counties (with the number of schedules they provide for children in the same age category) are Adams (2), Belmont (3), Fayette (2), Franklin (4), Highland (2), Knox (2), Mahoning (4), Miami (4), Stark (3), Van Wert (4), and Warren (2).
+&lt;sup>9 These counties (with the number of schedules they provide for children in the same age category) are Adams (2), Belmont (3), Fairfield (3), Fayette (2), Franklin (4), Greene (3), Highland (2), Knox (2), Mahoning (5), Marion (4), Miami (4), Portage (4), Sandusky (2), Stark (3), Summit (3), Van Wert (4), and Warren (2).

-&lt;sup>12 In several cases, it is impossible to assign such a grade.
+In several cases, it is impossible to assign such a grade.
 For example, Mahoning County's first option is a "make your own schedule" option.
 This unique approach to providing a parenting time rule-and especially the decision to list this option first-might well be a desirable strategy to encourage parents to reflect on what will work in their individual case.
-But, of course, it is impossible to evaluate this option on the time and overnight criteria that is the primary basis of NPO's evaluation.
+But, of course, it is impossible to evaluate this option on the time and overnight criteria that are the primary basis of NPO's evaluation.

-&lt;sup>13 The counties that include at least one equal parenting schedule are: Adams, Franklin, Mahoning, Miami, Stark, and Van Wert.
-The multi-schedule counties that do not include an equal parenting time schedule, followed by the grades their optional schedules would receive, are: Belmont (D, C-), Fayette (D-, D-), Highland (D, C), Knox (C+, C+), and Warren (D, C+).
+&lt;sup>11 The counties that include at least one equal parenting schedule are: Adams, Fairfield, Franklin, Greene, Mahoning, Marion, Miami, Portage, Stark, Summit, and Van Wert.
+The multi-schedule counties that do not include an equal parenting time schedule, followed by the grades their optional schedules would receive, are: Belmont (D, C-), Fayette (D-, C+), Highland (D, C), Knox (C+, C+), and Warren (D, C+).